yumyum116/NeetCode150_1/array/Valid Anagram/note.md

 ## Valid Anagram - Design Notes

 ### Problem Summary
-- Found a time consuming issue comparing with other approaches.
+- Found a time consuming issue when compared with other approaches.
 - Redundant code

 ### Chosen Approach